Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: Appendix

 \subsection{Visualization}

-In this section, we leverage t-SNE to visualize the features of the clean samples from CIFAR10 and the trigger set.
-Fig. \ref{fig:features} a) shows the features from the source model trained with the clean training set and the trigger set as in Equation \ref{eq: source_train} where it is defined as,
+In this section, we leverage t-SNE \cite{van2008visualizing} to visualize the features of the clean samples from CIFAR-10 and the trigger set.
+Fig. \ref{fig:features} a) shows the features from the source model trained with the clean training set and the trigger set as in Eq. \ref{eq: source_train}.

 Fig. \ref{fig:features} b), Fig. \ref{fig:features} c), Fig. \ref{fig:features} d), Fig. \ref{fig:features} e) and Fig. \ref{fig:features} f) show the features from the surrogate model using soft-label model extraction attack (Soft-label), hard-label model extraction attack (Hard-label), distillation attack with ground-truth labels (Distillation w/ GT), fine-tune and fine-pruning, respectively.
 It can be observed that the features of the samples from the trigger set are all close to the decision boundary.
 Also, the predictions of the source model on the trigger set are transferred to the surrogate model.
 The visualizations further elucidate the efficacy of the proposed watermarking strategy.
-Fig. \ref{fig:svhn_features} shows the visualization of the features of the clean samples from CIFAR10 and the trigger set using SVHN as the surrogate dataset.
+Fig. \ref{fig:svhn_features} shows the visualization of the features of the clean samples from CIFAR-10 and the trigger set using SVHN as the surrogate dataset.
 Similarly, we can observe that the predictions of the source model on the trigger set can also be transferred to the surrogate model.